ucrcsedept/course-support/VSCode-Debugging-Part-1/VSCodeDebuggingPart1.md

 Feel free to step all over the program, and play around a bit with the debugger.
 Since this program compiles, works properly, and terminates successfully, you can use this program to get familiar with the debugger interface.
 The next section will go over how we use the debugger to find and diagnose crashes.

 > Note: When you get to the line where you are prompted for input, which is the line `cin >> input;`, the tab on the bottom should switch to the Terminal.
-However, if it stays on the Output tab, then switch to the terminal manually and you should be able to see the program's output/prompt for input.
+However, if it stays on the Output tab, then switch to the Terminal manually by clicking the Terminal tab (shown in the gif above) and you should be able to see the program's output/prompt for input.

 ### Finding Crashes